HousometerProperty report · 2 Jul 2026

 Energy & EPC

-This is a fairly average home to run — EPC band D (62/100) across 140 m² of mid-terrace house.
+This is a fairly average home to run — EPC band D, scoring 62 of 100 on the SAP scale every certificate uses, across 140 m² of mid-terrace house.
 Heating, hot water and lighting come to about £1,840 a year on the certificate's model — a middling running cost for a home of this size.
-The assessor reckons band C is achievable — a 17-point gain with the measures listed below, which would trim the bills.
-Successive certificates also show the home has changed over time — see the timeline below.
+The assessor estimates band C is achievable — a 17-point gain with the recommended measures overleaf, which would trim the bills.
+Successive certificates also show the home itself has changed over time — detailed overleaf.

 Efficiency today vs potential